 We then took the 80 bus to the Frihamnen terminal.
 The weather was great, and it was a pleasant little 30-minute stroll (so very quick).
 We saw some beautiful houses, moais, and even a giraffe!
 But we didn’t get deep enough into the archipelago for our liking.

 If you don’t want to bother figuring out how public transport works and avoid making mistakes like we did, you can opt for the multi-stop buses and/or boats that will take you straight to the sights in Stockholm.
 You can get on and off the bus/boat as you please.

 Day trip from Stockholm to the island of Vaxholm

 I (Floriane) took this option on my first city trip to Stockholm.
+This is one of the must-do activities around Stockholm.
 To get to Vaxholm from Stockholm, Waxholmsbolaget ferries run regular services between several islands in the archipelago, including Vaxholm and Gringa.